 The Federal Government of Nigeria is implementing the Nigeria Supply Chain Integration Project (NSCIP) aimed at improving the design and implementation of a comprehensive electronic logistics management information system (e-LMIS) to improve data visibility and inform decision-making.
-With support from Federal Ministry of Health, Global Fund, BMGF, Chemonics, Private sector.
-23 states across the country used electronic logistics management solutions.
+As of December, 2019, 23 states across the country were using electronic logistics management solutions.